Model-Aware Tokenizer Transfer: Experiments

 Additional experiments, including convergence speed tests (Appendix~\ref{apx:convergence-speed}) and ablation studies (Appendix~\ref{apx:ablation-studies}), are presented to complement the main results.

-\subsection{Main Results}
+\subsection{Main results}

-Our primary evaluation uses the Gemma 3 12B model -- both the pretrained (PT) and instruction-tuned (IT) variants \citep{team2025gemma}, which share the same tokenizer.
-We replaced their default tokenizer with an extended version that improves Ukrainian coverage, raising the compression rate from 2.98 to 4.44.
+Our primary evaluation uses the Gemma 3 12B PT model \citep{team2025gemma}.
+We replaced its default tokenizer with an extended version that improves Ukrainian coverage, raising the compression rate from 2.98 to 4.44.
 This increase translates to an almost 50\% speedup during inference.
+We compare the following methods: